 Travel: $50 per day

 Processing Fee of $30 added to all contracts

 Remote (live online)

 School sets up link for remote meeting and makes the artist a co-host.
 Screen share must be enabled.
 Artist may need to sign on 20-30 minutes prior to the meeting to check sound levels.
 A representative from the school must be on the call and mute students as needed.
-Please introduce them as a Young Audiences of Massachusetts artist.
+Please introduce them as an Arts for Learning Massachusetts artist.